Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 Click on the "Projects" button in the left navigation menu to access the "Projects" screen.

-The "Projects" screen displays existing projects as cards, representing each project.
+The "Projects" screen displays each existing project as a card.

 #### Create a New Project